Bob-the-Bot1/Bob-the-Bot/README.md

 # Notes:
-THIS PROJECT IS STILL UNDERDEVELOPMENT
+THIS PROJECT IS STILL UNDER DEVELOPMENT